karthikpe/springbootdemo/README.md

-# springboot / REST demo
+# springboot / REST / File demo

 A simple controller and service class to read the content of a file based on the user input.
 This includes unit tests.

+Java version: 1.8

-The app can be testing using the following API's
+The app can be tested using the following API's

 http://localhost:8888/
 - Returns all sightings: Only reported year